ReactiveX/RxSwift/Documentation/GettingStarted.md

 ```

-**After `dispose` call returns, nothing will be printed.
-That is a guarantee.**
+**After the `dispose` call returns, nothing will be printed.
+That is guaranteed.**

 ### Dispose Bags

 Dispose bags are used to return ARC like behavior to RX.

-When `DisposeBag` is deallocated, it will call `dispose` on each of the added disposables.
+When a `DisposeBag` is deallocated, it will call `dispose` on each of the added disposables.

-It doesn't have a `dispose` method and it doesn't allow calling explicit dispose on purpose.
-If immediate cleanup is needed just create a new bag.
+It does not have a `dispose` method and therefore does not allow calling explicit dispose on purpose.
+If immediate cleanup is required, we can just create a new bag.

 ```swift
   self.disposeBag = DisposeBag()
 ```

-That should clear references to old one and cause disposal of resources.
+This will clear old references and cause disposal of resources.

 If that explicit manual disposal is still wanted, use `CompositeDisposable`. **It has the wanted behavior but once that `dispose` method is called, it will immediately dispose any newly added disposable.**